23000003/Finnbank/.github/README.md

 # Online Banking System
-IT 3101A - Microservices / QA Final Project
+IT 3101A - Microservices / QA Final Project - Deployed in a VPS

 ## Golang Commands